-Here are my top 3 Reasons why I love Matching Games for ESL students.
+Here are my top 3 Reasons why I love Matching Games for ESL.

 New Vocabulary

-Memory match a simple game to model for English learners and you can incorporate any vocabulary you want.
-You can also easily incorporate social and academic language.
+Memory match is a simple game to model for English learners and you can incorporate any vocabulary you want.
+It is a great first game to play with newcomers.
+You can easily incorporate social and academic language.
 Phrases such as “my turn” and “your turn” transfer to the playground.
 English vocabulary such as “same” and “different” as well as questions such as “What is it?” give students language they can use in their new classroom.
 I prompt students to name the pictures or read the words with support.
 I slowly repeat the new vocabulary, reminding them when it is my turn, or asking for their help with yes or no questions such as, “Do they match?” to start.
 You can match two photos, a word to a photo, rhyming words-you name it!

 Fun and low stress